Positive feedback in coordination games: stochastic evolutionary dynamics and the logit choice rule: Stochastic Evolutionary Dynamics: Setup and Example

 The transition probabilities for the updating dynamics are

 for $i\neq j$, where factor $x{(i)}$ accounts for the fact that at each period, one agent is randomly chosen to revise her strategy.
-The unlikeliness of a transition in stochastic evolutionary game theory is measured by the cost, $c^{(n)}(x,y)$, between two states, $x, y$ which is defined as:
+The unlikeliness of a transition in stochastic evolutionary game theory is measured by the cost, $c^{(n)}(x,y)$, between two states, $x, y$:

 which becomes